dart-lang/site-www/src/effective-dart/usage.md

 {% include linter-rule-mention.md rule="unnecessary_new" %}

+The `new` keyword is optional when calling a constructor.
-Dart 2 makes the `new` keyword optional.
-Even in Dart 1, its meaning was never clear because factory constructors mean a `new` invocation may still not actually return a new object.
+Its meaning is not clear because factory constructors mean a `new` invocation may not actually return a new object.

-The language still permits `new` in order to make migration less painful, but consider it deprecated and remove it from your code.
+The language still permits `new`, but consider it deprecated and avoid using it in your code.

 {:.good}
 <?code-excerpt "usage_good.dart (no-new)"?>